ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * For client is Alice, LSP is Bob:
   * A way for Alice / client to request Bob / LSP to sign an arbitrary onchain transaction spending a swap-in-potentiam address.
-  * A way for Alice / client to request Bob / LSP to accept an HTLC funded by a swap-in-potentiam address, so that Bob / LSP then forwards the HTLC back to Alice / client on a channel between them, so that Alice / client can put the funds in a Lightning channel.
   * A way for Alice / client to request Bob / LSP to accept a 0-conf channel funded by a swap-in-potentiam address, such that Bob / LSP can safely accept funds over the new 0-conf channel without any double-spend risk.